From the beginnings of our family's heritage in farming to a present-day cidery, winery, and tasting room: we have a story for the ages.

 By 1948, Herbert Deen and Doris Mack had fallen in love and were married only months after Herb graduated from Ursinus College.
 Their reception was held right here on Elvern Farms.
 Little did the couple know that the barn (pictured in red behind them) would be the base of their son and grandson's future cider businesses.

-Doris Arlene Mack was born in Sept of 1926, the eldest of two daughters born to Vernon and Elsie.
+Doris Arlene Mack was born in Sept of 1926, the eldest of two daughters of Vernon and Elsie.
 By the time Doris was a teenager, her parents had acquired the farm in Mount Bethel, PA.
 She, like her mother, would study at Eastern Stroudsburg University.

 Doris (right) with her sister Helen in 1936 and in 1944 with their apple trees.